Quick facts at a glance

 3. Cremation and Bone-Picking (Kotsuage)

 Only close family accompany the casket to the crematorium.
-After cremation, relatives transfer bones into an urn with ceremonial chopsticks, starting at the feet and ending with the Adam’s apple so the departed can stand upright in the afterlife.
+After cremation, relatives transfer bones into an urn with ceremonial chopsticks, starting at the feet and ending with the Adam’s apple, so that the departed can stand upright in the afterlife.

 4. Post-Funeral Memorials